 The Berkeley-based Golden Gate Audubon Society is marking its 100th anniversary with a traveling exhibit on display at Tilden Park Environmental Education Center through the end of March.

-By Kathleen Maclay Sawdust, the smell of success.
+Doris Chang drills holes in her nesting box during the embARC Summer Design Academy.
+Photo: Tracy Bugni By Kathleen Maclay Sawdust, the smell of success.
 As this year’s month long embARC Summer Design Academy at UC Berkeley’s College of Environmental Design neared its end, the fabrication lab filled with the buzzing of band saws and […]

 Varied Thrush at Albany Hill.
 Photo: Alan Krakauer The Bay Area’s welcome rainstorms let up for 24 hours on Sunday Dec.
 14… just long enough for more than 200 birders to have a fabulous Oakland Christmas Bird Count.
 Both novice and experienced birders fanned out over a 15-mile-wide circle including Oakland, Berkeley, Albany and neighboring […]

 Acorn Woodpecker at Sycamore Valley Open Space Preserve (Danville).
 Photo: Larry and Dena Hollowood By Bruce Mast They are the clowns of the oak savannah — Acorn Woodpeckers — with their harlequin faces, gregarious habits, and off-kilter laughing calls that inspired Woody Woodpecker.
 Here in the Bay Area, Acorn Woodpecker colonies are fairly common in […]

-“Why are there so many darn crows in Berkeley these days?”
+Crows staging in a tree after sunset, Alfred Hitchcock-style: their numbers have increased significantly in the Bay Area.
+Photo: Elaine Miller Bond “Why are there so many darn crows in Berkeley these days?”
 We get that question a lot at Berkeleyside, and Golden Gate Audubon gets it too.
 It’s not just Berkeley.
 Crows are on […]

-By April Rose Sommer Much to the relief of wildlife lovers, the Berkeley City Council voted Tuesday night to delay its pilot program to exterminate ground squirrels at César Chávez Park.
+A Western Burrowing Owl and a ground squirrel at César Chávez Park.
+Photo: Penelope Hillemann By April Rose Sommer Much to the relief of wildlife lovers, the Berkeley City Council voted Tuesday night to delay its pilot program to exterminate ground squirrels at César Chávez Park.
 The city had generated broad outcry earlier this year […]

-“Go Bears!
+An Oak Titmouse, one of the many species birders hope to spot on the Cal campus during Birding’s Big Game on April 13.
+Photo: Linda Tanner “Go Bears!
 Spot that warbler!”
 That’s a chant you’re unlikely to hear from the packed bleachers of Memorial Stadium during a Cal-Stanford football game.
 But it’s a chant a […]